Hjorthmedh/RGCmorphology/ms/intro.md

 **off centre (explain)** which is a distinction our morphological features do not distinguish between.

+### Limitations of clustering TODO

+**A study by [@Coombs2006-pb] did unsupervised clustering identifying 10 clusters of RGCs.
+They found that melanposin positive cells clustered together in one group, while SMI-32 positive cells spanned four different clusters.
+This is in line with our findings (Table 7) that some cell types span multiple clusters, the silhouette value for the genetically labeled classes is 0.2 (using the five-feature set), which indicates that there is considerable overlap.**

 ## Limits

 The retina is a layered structure, and depending on where the RGC